 If the Pacific vacates the Pacific, it will be filled by others.
-Other risks around sovereignty, legal rights to land and their Exclusive Economic insights and resources to support the Pacific on climate related Zone, including if that land is no longer above sea level.
+Other risks around sovereignty, legal rights to land and their Exclusive Economic Zone, including if that land is no longer above sea level.

 A lack of timely or sufficient planning is a significant risk, could reduce Pacific peoples to refugee status; a dehumanising outcome.